the-front/angularjs-ee-boilerplate/docs/en/README.md

 $ npm install
 ```

-> `./publisher/` installation is optional, used to deploy distribution version on gh-pages
+> `./publisher` - installation is optional, used to deploy distribution version on `gh-pages` branch

 ### Prerequisites